Seatis/my-teaching-materials/exercises/data-structures/java.md

 ### Project

-If you're done with everything and understand everything so far, then go ahead to the project phase
+If you're done with everything and understand everything so far, then go ahead to the week's project exercises
 - [Project](../project-exercises)